crypto-org-chain/cronos-docs/docs/getting-started/cronos-testnet.md

 Before we start, please note that there was new binary upgrade:

-- Start the node with the older binary version v0.6.0;
+- Start the node with the older binary version `v0.6.0`;
 - Sync-up with the blockchain until it reaches the target upgrade block height `1553700`;
+  - *Please note that ```panic: UPGRADE "v0.7.0" NEEDED at height: 1553700``` is the expected error messages when we hit that block.*
+- Update the binary to `0.7.0-rc1-testnet`;
+- Given there are some new parameter introduced in the upgrade, please manually update `~/.cronos/config/app.toml` with [this new app.toml](https://raw.githubusercontent.com/crypto-org-chain/cronos-testnets/main/cronostestnet_338-3/app.toml);
-- Update the binary to 0.7.0-rc1-testnet and update `~/.cronos/config/app.toml` [file link](https://github.com/crypto-org-chain/cronos-testnets/blob/main/cronostestnet_338-3/app.toml) (the best way to do so is to directly download the new [app.toml](https://github.com/crypto-org-chain/cronos-testnets/blob/main/cronostestnet_338-3/app.toml) and replace the whole local app.toml;
+  - It is recommanded to download the new [app.toml](https://raw.githubusercontent.com/crypto-org-chain/cronos-testnets/main/cronostestnet_338-3/app.toml) and replace the whole local `app.toml` directly;
 - Resume to sync from block `1553700`;
-- Start the node again.
+- Start the node again

-All of these steps will be covered in this guide.

 #